OathWall

 Click Configure on a provider

 Find the provider you want to enable and click Configure.
-A configuration panel will appear with the fields specific to that provider.
+A panel will appear with the fields specific to that provider.

 4